visahaarala/jazzchords/README.md

 #### Problems

-- `play` button might not work on older iPhone iOS versions because of problems with AudioContext.
+- `play` button seems to not work on older iPhone iOS versions due to problems with AudioContext.
-- Using tab to navigate on desktop might not work in Safari.
+- Using tab to navigate on desktop seems to work only partially in Safari.